Lampeter Velfrey, Narberth £2,100,000

 From the centre of Whitland follow signs posted for Tavernspite.
 Follow this road for approximately 0.4 miles where you will turn right onto Velfrey road, signposted for Lampeter Velfrey.
 From here follow this road for some 3 miles where Lower End Town will be situated on your right hand side.

-Lower End Town is a livestock farm that extends to 178 acres or thereabouts and includes a principal residence of traditional construction along with a secondary dwelling, being suitable for two generations of the same family or as a principal residence and letting cottage.
-The dwelling is the original dwelling that was on the property and dates back to at least the 17th century and was fully renovated in the mid-1990s.
+Lower End Town is a livestock farm that extends to 178 acres or thereabouts and includes a principal residence of traditional construction along with a secondary dwelling, being suitable for multi generational living or as a principal residence and letting cottage.
+The original dwelling dates back to at least the 17th century and was fully renovated in the mid-1990s.
 Furthermore, there is a range of traditional outbuildings that we feel may have the potential for conversion, subject to the necessary consents being obtained.
-Together with a range of modern agricultural buildings to include cattle shed, multi-purpose shed and a pole barn, more particularly described as follows.
+Together with a range of modern agricultural buildings to include cattle shed, multi-purpose shed and a pole barn, the property is described more particularly as follows (approx. dimensions only):

 Lower End Town has the benefit of a large traditionally built farmhouse which is currently as two dwellings and are described in more detail as follows.